awesome-astra/docs/docs/pages/astra/astra-cli.md

 !!! warning "Astra Cli is not released yet.
 It is in active developement "

 Astra CLI provides a command line interface in a terminal to operate Datastax Astra.
-The goal is to offer access to any feature without accessing the user interface.
+The goal is to offer access to any feature without user interface.

 ## Getting Started

 ### 1. Installation

+The Astra CLI is available to install in Windows, macOS and Linux environments.
+It can also be run in a Docker container

 **📘 1a Prequisites**